hongthanh909/fcj-workshop-template-main/content/5-Workshop/5.02-setup-environment/_index.md

 #### Next Steps

 Once your environment is set up, proceed to [CDK Bootstrap](https://hviethub.github.io/Internship-Report/5-workshop/5.3-cdk-bootstrap/) to prepare your AWS account for CDK deployments.

-#### Next Steps

-Once your environment is set up, proceed to [CDK Bootstrap](../5.3-cdk-bootstrap/) to prepare your AWS account for CDK deployments.